logo

 Risk Factors for Heat Exhaustion

-Certain people are more at risk of developing heat exhaustion than others.
-These include:
+Some people are more vulnerable to heat exhaustion than others:

-• Children, who experience a greater heat transfer from the environment than adults,
+• Children, whose bodies absorb heat from the environment faster than adults' do.

-• Athletes, who exercise vigorously even in the heat, and,
+• Athletes, who push themselves hard even in the heat.

 Heat Exhaustion Risk Factors People C5Photography / Getty Images